ChloeConstantineau/HackerNews/README.md

 This repo contains a solution for the following problem:

-Dowload th top the stories from the Hacker News API: https://github.com/HackerNews/API
+Download the top the stories from the Hacker News API: https://github.com/HackerNews/API

 For each of the top 30 stories, we want to have an output containing: